Tanner scale: Height

 During Tanner V, females stop growing and reach their adult height.
 Usually, this happens in their mid teens at 14 or 15 years for females.

-Males also stop growing and reach their adult height during Tanner V; usually this happens in their late teens at 16 to 17 years, but can be a lot later, even into the early 20s.
+Males also stop growing and reach their adult height during Tanner V; usually this happens at 16 to 17 years, but can be later, even into the early 20s.

 Historical data

-In 1970, boys reached the last Tanner stage, the postpubertal stage, on average at the age of 14.9 years and girls around the age of 14 depending on social class and the particular study.
+In 1970 Britain, boys reached the last Tanner stage, the postpubertal stage, on average at the age of 14.9 years and girls around the age of 14 depending on social class and the particular study.
 In the nearly fifty years since those studies, the ages at which children are beginning puberty has only declined: (as of 2018) "The age of puberty, especially female puberty, has been decreasing in western cultures for decades now [...] for example, at the turn of the 20th century, the average age for an American girl to get her period was 16 or 17.
 Today, that number has decreased to 12 or 13 years."